The majority of stock market analysis can be lumped into three broad groups: fundamental, technical, and sentimental. Here’s a closer look at each.

 Technical analysts rely on stock charts to make their assessment of a company’s stock price.
 For example, technicians may look for a support level and resistance level when assessing a stock’s next move.
 A support level is a price level at which the stock might find support, and below which, it may not fall.
 In contrast, a resistance level is a price at which the stock might find pressure, and above which, it may not rise.

-Sentimental analysis attempts to measure the market in terms of the attitudes of investors.
+Sentimental analysis attempts to measure the stock market in terms of the attitudes of investors.
 Sentimental analysis starts from the assumption that the majority of investors are wrong.
 In other words, that the stock market has the potential to disappoint when “masses of investors” believe prices are headed in a particular direction.

 Sentiment analysts are often referred to as contrarians who look to invest against the majority view of the market.
 For example, if the majority of professional market watchers expect a stock price to trend higher, sentiment analysts may look for prices to disappoint the majority and trend lower.